diyefi/Puma-HowTo/doc/spin1/assembly11_injection.md

  --/
 See [through-hole](#assembly13_after_reflow) assembly injection section for the remainder of the injection modification.

+Repeat the above process for each of the following Injection circuits.

 #### Injection 2 ####
 Using solder paste place beads on all of the following component pads R200, C116.